The Leadership-Labor Divide

 -

-Each performs what only they can do — and the mission stays on course.
+Each performs what only they can do.
+This separation is what keeps transformations on course.

 The Moment Sponsors Lose Control